Officers removed from Chicago school after stun gun used on student

 She appeared in juvenile court on Friday.
 According to her father, a judge ordered Dnigma to home confinement until her next court date on Feb.
 19.

-In statement Chicago Public Schools confirms the involved officers are not returning to the school.
+In statement Chicago Public Schools confirmed the involved officers are not returning to the school.

 "CPS strives to create safe and supportive learning environments for all students, and this disturbing incident has absolutely no place in our schools.
-To ensure a thorough review of this situation is conducted, we are asking the

-district's Office of the Inspector General to review the matter and we will fully support the ongoing investigation by the City's Civilian Office of Police Accountability."
+To ensure a thorough review of this situation is conducted, we are asking the district's Office of the Inspector General to review the matter and we will fully support the ongoing investigation by the City's Civilian Office of Police Accountability."

-According to a Chicago Police spokesperson, the officers are currently on medical leave and they will be reassigned to different duties within the District as COPA and the CPD Force Review Unit complete independent investigations into the incident.
+According to a Chicago police spokesperson, the officers are currently on medical leave and they will be reassigned to different duties within the District as COPA and the CPD Force Review Unit complete independent investigations into the incident.